GST Inspection of Goods in Transit

 Confiscation of Goods

-In case of non-payment of penalty or if the goods were moved for evading taxes, an order of confiscation of goods can be passed in FORM GST MOV-11 and uploaded on the common portal, after giving an opportunity for the taxpayer to be hear.
+In case of non-payment of penalty or if the supplier or the transporter transports goods to evade tax, an authorized officer can issue an order to confiscate the goods through FORM GST MOV-11 and upload it on the common portal.
+However, the officer shall provide an opportunity for the taxpayer to present the reason before uploading it in the GST Portal.
 While confiscating the goods, the Officer must take into consideration the objections filed by the person in charge of the goods (owner or his representative).
-Once the order of confiscation is passed, the title of such goods will stand transferred to the Central Government.
-Further, in the confiscation order a suitable time not exceeding three months will be offered to make the payment of tax, penalty and fine imposed in lieu of confiscation and get the goods released.
+But if the authorizing officer passes the order to confiscate the goods, the title of such goods shall stand transferred to the Central Government.
+Further, in the confiscation order, a suitable time not exceeding three months will be offered to make the payment of tax, penalty and fine imposed in lieu of confiscation and get the goods released.

 Auction of Goods